hightechu/accelerator-readie-ready-bot/README.md

 ## About

-For more information about Readie Ready bot commands visit the "[documentation](https://hightechu.github.io/accelerator-readieready-bot/docs)".
+For more information on bot commands visit the Readie Ready [documentation](https://hightechu.github.io/accelerator-readieready-bot/docs).

 ## Screenshots